ibm-cloud-docs/account/index.md

    * VPN connectivity back to your infrastructure
    * Fully redundant environment in a {{site.data.keyword.BluSoftlayer_notm}} data center
    * All supported runtimes (IBM Java Liberty, Node.js, and built-in open source runtimes)
-   * All dedicated services that you have selected and all public {{site.data.keyword.Bluemix_notm}} services
+   * All dedicated services that you selected and all public {{site.data.keyword.Bluemix_notm}} services
    * Standard {{site.data.keyword.Bluemix_notm}} support

 You can also order optional items such as SoftLayer DirectLink or premium support options.
 Contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg) for more information.